 Meatballs of any kind are one of my favorite migraine friendly meals.
 They’re perfect for meal prepping since you can freeze them easily, having them on hand at any time you don’t feel up to cooking.
-I tend to stick with beef, buffalo, or chicken since I can’t ever find ground turkey without some kind of “natural flavoring” added to it.
+I tend to stick with beef, buffalo, or chicken since it can be challenging to find ground turkey without some kind of “natural flavoring” added to it.
 Using chicken for these really allows the spices to shine.
 Normally I find chicken meatball recipes a little bit dry and flavorless, but these have a ton of really interesting flavors and are the perfect amount of firm on the outside and soft on the inside.

 I love to serve these with arugula tossed in olive oil, salt and pepper along with some Trader Joe’s Zhoug sauce, which is a spicy mixture of peppers and cilantro.
 But some other options would be:

 These sumac chicken meatballs are so easy!
 They take under 30 minutes to make and freeze well so you can use them in lunches or dinners the rest of the week.
 Topped with Trader Joe's Zhoug sauce, it's the perfect weeknight meal.

 - 1 lb ground chicken